 The Palestine Center internship program provides undergraduate and graduate students with an opportunity to conduct research, develop writing and organizational skills, build valuable DC contacts, gain hands-on experience, and observe the extensive political and policy-related happenings in the metropolitan DC area.
 As important members of our team, interns gain valuable exposure to the functions of a highly productive non-profit organization working on issues of national and international significance.

-All interns are encouraged to attend relevant events in the area during their internship and pursue avenues of research that are of personal interest to them, provided the research relates to the work of the Center.
+Key to the SUMMER Internship is participation in and help with our lunchtime events, including the post-event work of video editing and transcribing the lectures.
+All interns are also encouraged to attend relevant events in the area during their internship and pursue avenues of research that are of personal interest to them, provided the research relates to the work of the Center.
 The Palestine Center staff provides guidance on research and logistics, helps to educate interns on the Palestinian issue and advises them as needed on career development.

 Duties and responsibilities

-• Drafting and copy-editing transcripts of Palestine Center briefings
+• Drafting and copy-editing transcripts of Palestine Center talks

 • Drafting timely articles for our blog, Permission to Narrate

 • Researching articles for our weekly Reports & Commentary digest